 When you visit Wolfgang’s you can expect to leave absolutely stuffed.
 This homestyle breakfast and lunch spot is serving up some massive portions.
 If you go on the weekend expect a bit of a wait but trust me they have the fluffiest eggs I’ve ever seen.
 They also make homemade hash browns which I happen to believe is the highest form of potato.

-A visit to Anna’s House means everyone in the crews getting exactly what they want.
+A visit to Anna’s House means everyone in the crew is getting exactly what they want.
 The breakfast menu here is gigantic.
 That big menu allows them to have options for all sorts of dietary restrictions.
 Vegetarian, vegan, gluten-free, dairy-free you name it Anna’s House has you covered.

 That Early Bird